3 simple ways to instantly improve your report writing

 Tactics keep you alive, but report writing keeps you out of trouble

-This series, Report Writing for a New Generation: Merging Technology with Traditional Techniques, will cover general police report writing skills along with plain English instruction, professional and technical writing best practices, and how technology is changing the way officers write.
+This article is part of a series, Report Writing for a New Generation: Merging Technology with Traditional Techniques, which covers general police report writing skills along with plain English instruction, professional and technical writing best practices, and how technology is changing the way officers write.

-The remainder of the series is exclusive content for Police1 members.
+The series is exclusive content for Police1 members.
 Not a member?
 Register here.
 It is free and easy!

 Last year, I attended a weeklong regional technical training course tailored for first-line supervisors.
 The course covered best practices in managing large-scale chaotic scenes and conducting after-action reviews.
 After the training, I spoke to one of the instructors, a retired LEO, for more information on after-action reports.
 I was quickly met with an interesting and borderline discouraging comment: "Officer's don't care about reports; they care about tactics.
 Focus on tactics, and someone else will do the after-action report."

 "Officers don't care about reports; they care about tactics."
 Was that statement true?

 I returned to work and decided to review my internal training records.
 I had plenty of advanced defensive tactics, active shooter and mass casualty response training but to my surprise, I had nothing related to law enforcement report writing.
 My external training records were just as slim – lots of courses on teaching, fraud investigations and accounting, but very few on how to write a better police report.

 My colleagues were in the same boat: lots of tactics training with little to no police report writing training.

 Tactics keep you alive, but a well-written police report keeps you out of trouble; however, report writing is something most agencies dismiss as an important officer survival skill.